-All students at Macquarie Fields High School must wear the school uniform.
+All students at Macquarie Fields High School is a uniform school.
 The school's Uniform Committee, which includes representatives of parents, staff and students, has formulated a school uniform code that is accepted and supported by all concerned.
 We believe that it is important for all students to wear uniform to enhance a sense of community and belonging, to show students' pride in the school and for safety reasons, so that our students are easily identifiable.

-A student who is out of uniform for a LEGITIMATE reason must bring a note from a parent or guardian, clearly explaining the reason for this, and obtain an out-of-uniform pass from the Deputy Principal for your year group or Head Teacher Administration.
+A student who is out of uniform for a LEGITIMATE reason must bring a note from a parent or guardian, clearly explaining the reason for this, and obtain an out-of-uniform pass from the Deputy Principal for your year group.
 This should be done before school starts ie before roll call.